 Section 3.01 Officers.
 The Members shall elect a President, a Secretary, a Treasurer, and three Vice Presidents in accordance with Section 4.04 of these Bylaws.
 The Board of Trustees shall appoint an Executive Officer.

 Section 3.02 Term.
 Presidential elections shall be held every two (2) years.
 After election as President, the elected individual shall serve a one (1) year term as President-Elect, followed by a two (2) year term as President, followed by a one (1) year term as Past-President.
-The Treasurer, Secretary, and each Vice President shall serve three (3) year terms.
+The Secretary and Treasurer will have a three (3) year term that is renewable once.
+The second term (if desired by the holder of that office) would be instituted by the approval of eight members of the Board of Trustees and not require reelection.
+Each Vice President shall serve three (3) year terms.
 Elections shall be staggered so that one (1) Vice President is elected each year and so that the Treasurer is elected in the year following the Secretary’s election.
 The Executive Officer shall serve a term as an officer consistent with the Executive Officer’s contractual term as an employee of the Society.
 Each officer shall continue to serve in office until a successor has been elected or appointed and qualified, unless such officer has been removed for cause.